MPEDS/protests-analysis/docs/GUIDELINES.md

 - Always maintain one level of indentation per curly bracket ("block") level of code.
 E.g. code in an `if` statement in a function requires two indents.
-- Use spaces between blocks of code to denote logical separation between different actions.
+- Use line breaks between blocks of code to denote logical separation between different actions.
-- Optional tip: You may use the `styler` package and the associated RStudio
 - Some rules-of-thumb for R commands:
   - Use `dplyr::pull` or (if needed) `purrr::pluck` instead of `$`
   - Use `purrr::*map_*` functions instead of `lapply`, `sapply`, and so